AWS Bedrock with .NET: Conversational AI Converse API

 The Converse API was introduced to fill this gap.
 It allows developers to send the entire conversation history to the model, enabling the AI to generate responses that are aware of everything said so far.
 This is a major step forward for building chatbots, support agents, and assistants that feel truly interactive and intelligent.

-Why Did AWS Create the Converse API?
+Why Did AWS Create It?

 - Context Retention: Real conversations require memory.
 Converse API lets you pass the full message history, so the model can reference earlier turns and maintain continuity.